Isomorfismo/Z4_Game/README.md

 - Hint system: shows a recommended next move.
 - Auto-solver: demonstrates the minimum sequence of moves step by step.
 - Customization mode: toggleable mode that lets you rotate individual cells (without affecting neighbors) to design your own puzzles.
+- Change visualization: choose between arrows and numbers to represent the current state of the board.

 🎮 Controls